weixuan2008/dingding-monolith/README.md

 Run the application from Spring boot in eclipse
 -------------------

-Right click on com.salesmanager.shop.application.ShopApplication
+Right click on com.hy.micro.service.dingding.DingdingService

-run as Java Application
+run as Java Application or springboot

 ### Access the application:
 -------------------

-Access the deployed web application at: http://localhost:8080/
+Access the deployed web application at: http://localhost:9600/

 Acces the admin section at: http://localhost:8080/admin